New Legg Mason CEO outlines plans for a turnaround

 “Instead of disrupting the apple cart too much, they went with the guy that they knew, but brought in an outsider to the board,” fund industry consultant Roland Meerdter said.

-Legg Mason board chair Allen Reed said Sullivan has the right management skills for the CEO job, and good relations with other company leaders.
-Affiliate chiefs backed Reed up in interviews including Western’s James Hirschmann and Terrence Murphy, head of Legg Mason’s ClearBridge equity unit.
+Legg Mason board chairman Allen Reed said Sullivan has the background and management skills that Legg Mason needs.
+Reed also said Sullivan has good relations with other company leaders, a point supported by Terrence Murphy, CEO of Legg Mason’s ClearBridge equity unit in New York.

-Although Murphy acknowledged tensions among the units, he said Sullivan “is definitely the right guy to solve them” because he is well-respected by division leaders.
+Murphy acknowledged tensions among the units but said that Sullivan “is definitely the right guy to solve them” because he is well-respected by division leaders.

-One challenge, Murphy said, is that the units want more help from the parent in selling their funds, like food suppliers looking for more display at a supermarket.
-“It’s not a perfect model because everyone is always looking for more shelf space,” he said.
+One challenge, Murphy said, is that affiliates want more help from the parent selling their funds, like food suppliers looking for more display at a supermarket.
+“It’s not a perfect model because everyone is always looking for more shelf space,” Murphy said.

-Sullivan, 55, has worked at Legg Mason for most of the last 19 years, with a break between 2005 and 2008 after Legg Mason sold the broker-dealer subsidiary where he worked to Stifel Financial Corp.
+Sullivan, 55 years old, has worked at Legg Mason for most of the last 19 years, with a break between 2005 and 2008 after Legg Mason sold the broker-dealer subsidiary where he worked to Stifel Financial Corp.

 “I viewed it as being exiled.
 I finally paid my dues and they let me come back,” Sullivan said.